Undergraduate study - 2024 entry

 Careers span the private, public, not-for-profit, and for-benefit sectors.

-With increasing migration in response to changing global dynamics, there is demand for our graduates both at home and abroad.
+With increasing migration in response to changing global dynamics, there is demand for our graduates in Scotland, the UK and abroad.

 Wherever you are based in the world, the ability to communicate in another language, and to understand the cultures to which it opens doors, will make you stand out.

-If you are keen to work abroad, it’s good to know that more people speak German as their native language than any other in Europe.
+If you are keen to work abroad, it’s good to know that more people speak German as their first language than any other in Europe.
 An official language of seven European countries and provinces, German also plays an important role in communications in many other countries, particularly in central and eastern Europe.

 German speakers are highly sought after by UK employers, particularly those with links to the German economy, the fourth largest in the world.
 German is the third most popular foreign language taught worldwide and, in 2019, overtook French as the language most sought after by employers*.